 What is Community-led Planning?

 Local people know their places best.
-Sounds like an obvious statement, but planning has historically been “done to” communities, rather than been led by communities.
-Community-led planning is all about local people and community groups taking the lead on planning how services, amenities, opportunities for employment or education, public transport, healthcare, social activities, the use of land and buildings and more can best work together to improve our places.
+That sounds like an obvious statement, but planning has historically been “done to” communities, rather than been led by communities.
+Community-led planning is all about local people and community groups taking the lead on planning how amenities, services, social activities, opportunities for employment or education, connectivity, projects to tackle climate change and improve biodiversity, health and wellbeing facilities, access to natural spaces, the use of land and buildings and more can best work together to improve our places.

 Sometimes this process is referred to as “Placemaking”, but following feedback from community groups leading on plans for their local area, we have chosen to refer to it as “Community-led Planning” – it does what it says on the tin!